What is a CT (Computed Tomography) scan?

 To perform the CT scan, you will be asked to change into the hospital gown and should have to remove the metal objects or jewellery.
 Following are the steps about how CT scan works.

-Step 1: You will be asked to stay still on the table
+Step 1: You will be asked to lay down on the table

 Step 2: The table will be sent slowly into the centre of the doughnut-shaped x-ray machine

-Step 3: The x-ray machine rotates around your body, while the rotating processes it is normal to hear buzzing noise produced from the machine
+Step 3: The x-ray machine rotates around your body, During the rotating processes it is normal to hear buzzing noise produced from the machine

 Step 4: You will be asked to stay still or to hold your breath because the movement can blur the images